t-regx/t-regx.github.io/docs/whats-the-point.md

 ---
 id: whats-the-point
 title: What's the point?
-sidebar_label: Why would I use T-Regx?
+sidebar_label: Why PHP sucks?
 ---

-Here, are the examples of compare and contrast of PHP regular expressions and T-Regx.
+This chapter highlights the differences, reasons and contrasts between T-Regx and PHP regular expressions.
+To learn more about T-Regx, feel free to skip to [Match a subject](match.mdx).

+If you'd like to learn the reasons behind certain T-Regx feature, and know how it manages to supercede PHP regular expressions, read on.

 ## What's wrong with PHP Regular Expressions: